Disorders of Sex Development

 How does normal Sex Development occur?

 Sex Development occurs under the guidance of chromosomes and genes encoded on them.
-Chromosomes reside in the nucleus of all of our cells and contain all the information necessary for our body structure & function.
+Chromosomes reside in the nucleus of all our cells and contain all the information necessary for our body structure & function.
 Human beings have 46 chromosomes (23 pairs) in all of their cells, 23 of these come from mother and 23 from father.
 22 of these pairs are called Autosomes and one pair is called Sex chromosomes.

 Female sex chromosome pair is configured anatomically as 46XX while in males as 46XY.
 The Y chromosome in males carries a region called SRY which guides the germ cells towards differentiation into male sex.
-First step in males is differentiation of germ cells into into testis while in the absence of Y chromosome in females the germ cells differentiate into ovary.
+First step in males is differentiation of germ cells into testis while in the absence of Y chromosome in females the germ cells differentiate into ovary.

 Testis liberates two hormones starting in week 8 which spearhead the differentiation.
 First one is called Mullerian Inhibiting substance which causes regression of female sex organs.
 Second one is called Testosterone which leads to development of male reproductive organs.
 Testosterone is further broken down into a hormone called Dihydrotestosterone and together with testosterone helps in formation of penis and external sex organs in male.
 Testosterone & Dihydrotestosterone are collectively called Androgens.
+Dihydrotestosterone (DHT) is much more active than testostereone and in children who have poor conversion of testosterone to DHT have DSD and small penis.

 When is DSD suspected?